AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Implementation

 \subsection{Uplink Overshadowing}

 The uplink overshadowing implementation is closely based on srsUE by srsRAN~\cite{puschmann_srsltesrslte_2020}.
 Remarkably, for a proof-of-concept implementation of uplink overshadowing working in a lab environment, we only needed changes in 14 lines of code in srsUE, showcasing the technical feasibility of the attack.
-The main idea behind the implementation of uplink overshadowing in AdaptOver is to act as a UE with few modifications: \begin{enumerate} \item A real-time downlink decoder constantly monitors the downlink for new UE connections and decodes the physical layer for UEs.
-It uses the same approach as described in Section~\ref{sec:adaptover_dl_decoder}. \item For each new UE connection, a separate attack-UE implementation is spawned, implementing the attack-specific behavior. \item The transmissions of all attack-UEs are combined and sent aligned in time and frequency with the legitimate UE transmission with as little additional transmit power as possible. \end{enumerate}
+The main idea behind the implementation of uplink overshadowing in AdaptOver is for it to act as a UE with a few modifications: \begin{enumerate} \item A real-time downlink decoder constantly monitors the downlink for new UE connections and decodes the physical layer for the UEs under attack.
+It uses the same approach as described in Section~\ref{sec:adaptover_dl_decoder}. \item For each new UE connection, a separate attack-UE implementation is spawned, implementing the attack-specific behavior.
+The higher layer processing is done with the same approach as outlined in Section~\ref{sec:message_encoding}. \item The transmissions of all attack-UEs are combined and sent aligned in time and frequency with the legitimate UE transmission with as little additional transmit power as possible. \end{enumerate}